 Getting cold because you’re noticing error code 223 from your Lennox® furnace?

 Turn to the Experts at Winnipeg Supply Service Experts to deal with mending this furnace error.
-Our NATE-certified technicians are among the brightest in the industry when it comes to recognizing and repairing furnace problems.
+Our NATE-certified technicians are among the best in the industry when it comes to recognizing and repairing furnace problems.

 How a Low Pressure Switch Works